liaprins/curiositycoloredglasses.com/OPTIONS-BY-LIA/Zoom Options/Zoom into center of glasses as a whole/_README.txt

 questionqueue.yml
 Replace this with the blueprint of its same name within the site/blueprints folder.

+questionqueue.php
+Replace this with the template of its same name within the site/templates folder.

 somepages.css
 Insert this code into assets/css/somepages.css.